 - German Federal Institute for Risk Assessment (BfR)

 - There is no scientifically sound evidence for a health hazard through the use of cosmetic products, including not for particularly sensitive consumer groups such as infants or adolescents in their puberty.

-- Statement of grounds: A decisive factor for the assessment of the health risk is the exposure, i.e. the extent to which a person comes into contact with a substance with an endocrine effect.
+- Statement of grounds: a decisive factor for the assessment of the health risk is exposure, i.e., the extent to which a person comes into contact with a substance with an endocrine effect.
 The substances from cosmetic products come into contact with the human body in such low amounts that an adverse hormone-like effect cannot occur.

 What are the regulations?

-- At present it is examined whether the criteria from the other legal areas can be transferred to the European cosmetics law.
+- Whether the criteria from the other legal areas can be transferred to the European cosmetics law is currently being examined.